Post Published on May 5, 2017 | Last Updated on February 16, 2021 by Jenny

 If your cat has been losing hair around their neck, you might be about ready to tear out your own hair trying to find answers.
+(This question came up over on Facebook.)
 There are a lot of different reasons cats might be losing hair around their necks, which range in degrees of seriousness.
 Here some possible causes to investigate:

 - An irritating collar